Complementary currency: Advantages

 Alternative currencies increase in activity if the local economy slows down, and decrease in activity if the local economy goes up.
+They are most successful if the currency circulates within the users, in cycles or loops, as shown in an analysis of the use of Sardex by 1,477 entities in Sardinia in 2013 and 2014.

 Disadvantages

 According to professor Nikolaus Läufer's theory, the use of local currencies such as Freigeld can only increase economic activity temporarily.
 Lengthy use of a local currency will ultimately result in a decline in economic activity and lead to a destabilization of the economy.
 This is due to the increased circulation velocity of the money as the amount in circulation decreases (as currencies as Freigeld reduce in value rapidly).

 Tax

 There are some complementary currencies that are regional or global, such as the Community Exchange System, WIR and Friendly Favors, Tibex in the Lazio region in Italy or the proposed global currency terra.

 A community currency is a type of complementary currency that has the explicit aim to support and build more equal, connected and sustainable societies.
 A community currency is designed to be used by a specific group.

-Since the advent of Bitcoin on January 3, 2009, cryptocurrency has increased substantially as an alternative currency.
-Cryptocurrency allows for a trustless means of exchange through the use of decentralized mining, in which computers solve mathematical puzzles first in order to verify the transaction.